-RWM RSO Project Manager - Helen is the Project Manager for the Radioactive Waste Management Research Support Office, based at The University of Manchester.
+Nuclear Waste Services RSO Project Manager - Helen is the Project Manager for the Nuclear Waste Services Research Support Office, based at The University of Manchester.
 She previously worked on the Robotics and AI for Nuclear (RAIN) project as Outreach and Project Manager.

 Adrian Bull MBE